jconnollyweb/acebook/README.md

 ## Dependency management
 - Add further dependencies to `setup.py`
 - Then run this to install them `pip3 install -e .`

+## Altering the database
+At some point in the not too distant future, you'll want to alter the database in some way.
+E.g. By adding a new column to an existing table or by creating a new table.
+The simplest way to do this is to edit `schema.sql`, then re-run `flask init-db`.
+BUT... this will drop and recreate the existing tables and you'll lose any data contained within them.